Death Stranding: Reception

 The game's announcement at E3 2016 was met with a positive reception.
 In 2017, Death Stranding was nominated by Golden Joystick Awards in the category "Most Wanted Game".
 In June 2018, during the days following the E3 press conferences, Death Stranding reached the top ten in the most watched video game trailers on YouTube, with more than 4.5 million views.

-On review aggregator Metacritic, which uses a weighted average, Death Stranding received "generally favorable" reviews upon release.
+Upon release, Death Stranding received "generally favorable" reviews, according to review aggregator website Metacritic.
 Publications noted a range of reactions from reviewers across the board, with the game being praised for its unique concepts, lasting appeal, graphics, voice acting, and soundtrack, but also being considered to be bloated, frustrating, and slow-paced.

 Russ Frushtick of Polygon described Death Stranding as "the most advanced walking simulator the world has ever seen", and as being "composed entirely of fetch quests", but that it was "pretty damn fun once it gets out of its own way".
 Frushtick argued that the game "felt like two games in one", consisting of "a wholly unique open-world adventure with asynchronous cooperative multiplayer that allows me to feel like I'm part of a community, building a world from scratch" and "a long, confusing, deeply strange movie."
 Rating the game 7 out of 10, Game Informer's Matthew Kato wrote that the gameplay "really is as simple as it appears to be, and the elements around it – the story, combat, and lackluster mission objectives – aren't satisfying enough to anchor the title and get players invested."
-Gaming journalist Jim Sterling called Death Stranding "Hideo Kojima at peak indulgence" and found the game to be "annoying" and "boring", criticizing its intricate systems and details, which they felt were implemented for the sake of realism or to "show off".
-Despite this, they praised the online social features, as well as certain segments that "[build] a nice little atmosphere".
-It is the fourth Kojima-directed game but only the 26th overall to be awarded a perfect 40/40 score by Japanese video game magazine Famitsu.
+It is the fourth Hideo Kojima-directed game and the 26th overall to be awarded a perfect 40/40 score by Japanese video game magazine Famitsu.

+The game was criticized for portraying asexuality as a "sexless" lifestyle choice, a rejection of emotional relationships, and responsible for the decline of birth rates.
+In the director's cut, the data log containing these views is revised and contains an attachment that notes the log "advances a controversial thesis widely regarded as unsubstantiated and discriminatory".

 Death Stranding was also subject to review bombing on Metacritic.
 In December 2019, the website removed over 6,000 negative user reviews to prevent "potential score manipulation", judging them to be suspicious.